sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 		- Which costs are most relavent is highly context dependent.
 	- Typically, it's a good idea to have high coverage and low complexity.
 Fix the coverage and minimise the complexity.
 - **Two types of testing**
 	Test cases can be derived from either code or from specification.
-A much more robust way of doing testing is to derive test cases from both code and specification
+A much more robust way of doing testing is to derive test cases from both code and specification.
 	- **Black Box Testing:** Test cases are designed based on specification.
-	- **White Box testing:** Test cases are designed based on implementation.
+	- **White Box testing:** Test cases are designed based on implementation (code).

 ##### Testing vs Formal Verification
 - ==**Formal verification is another way to verify the software using mathematical analysis of the code.**==